 2. Your health.
 Are you planning to join a gym and eat better this year?
 Go, you!
 Of course, adding more fruits, veggies and healthier snacks to your diet can take up more room in your grocery budget.
 Plus, a gym membership is an extra expense.
 Shop around for the best deals and adjust your budget accordingly.
 When the costs are covered, you’ve got one less hurdle to hop over while becoming a healthier you!

-2. Tax advisor fees.
-Once 2015 is in the books, it’s time to take a look at your books—or have a tax pro do the work for you.
-Determine their cost and divide it by the number of months until your appointment so you have the fee money ready.
-Make that appointment ASAP so if you owe Uncle Sam, you have time to save.
+3. Tax advisor fees.
+With 2017 nearly in the books, it’s time to take a look at your books—or have a tax pro do the work for you.
+Save up for your tax preparation fees by first asking for a quote, then dividing that amount by the number of months until your appointment.
+Make that appointment as soon as possible so if you owe Uncle Sam, you have time to save.

-4. Christmas savings.
+4. Christmas 2018.
 You’ve probably had your fill of Christmas for now.
-But next Christmas will be here before you know it, so begin planning now.
-Figure up how much you want to spend on gifts, decorations and travel.
-Then divide it by 12 and start stocking that amount away.
+But next Christmas will be here before you know it, so begin planning today.
+Decide how much you’d like to spend on gifts, decorations and travel.
+Then divide the number by 12 and set that money aside each month.

-8. New hobbies.
-You may be excited about going camping on the weekends or hiring a tutor to teach you a new language.
-Set some dinero aside and enjoy your new pastime!
+10. New hobbies.
+You may be excited to go camping on the weekends or find a tutor to teach you a new language.
+Set some money aside to enjoy your new pastime!

-The new year and your new monthly budget give you two things: a clean slate and a chance to do something awesome.
-Grab hold of the next year and do great things with it—one month at a time!
+The new year and your new monthly budget give you two things: a clean slate and a chance to do something awesome—one month at a time!